-To define its role the Board has formalised its authority, responsibilities and processes in a Board Charter.
-The Charter includes the Board's role in strategy and planning, budgeting, financial reporting, employee and remuneration policies, risk management, governance, safety, health and environment ('SHE') audit, compliance and performance monitoring.
+The Board has formalised its authority, responsibilities and processes in a Board Charter.
+The Charter includes the Board's role in strategy and planning, budgeting, financial reporting, employee and remuneration policies, risk management, governance, safety, health and environment, audit, compliance and performance monitoring.
 The Charter is consistent with GrainCorp's Constitution.